 The Yahoo is reported to be around 8 feet tall ape-like figure with black fur.
 Some people believe there is more than one Yahoo wandering around the Appalachian area.
 One report even says that there is a female Yahoo carrying a baby on her back.
 Bigfoot legends exist around the world, all of which are reported to be highly intelligent and work in small groups.

-If this Appalachian monster is real, it would be the only subspecies of brown bear to be found in this area within North America.
+If this Appalachian monster were real, it would stand out from the black bears normally found in West Virginia; brown bears are not native to the state.
 There have been sightings of this creature in Southern Texas, Virginia, Florida and Arkansas.
 Some sightings report the creature having gills and living in swamp land.

 Snallygaster